menu

 Demographics

-The rate of college-level education in Troutdale is quite a bit lower than the national average among all cities of 21.84%: just 10.49% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Troutdale with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.49% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in Troutdale in 2018 was $18,514, which is low income relative to Virginia and the nation.
 This equates to an annual income of $74,056 for a family of four.